phax/as2-lib/README.md

   * **[as2-peppol-server](https://github.com/phax/as2-peppol-server)** - a stand alone Servlet based server to receive [PEPPOL](www.peppol.eu) AS2 messages.

 Versions <= 1.1.0 are compatible with ph-commons < 6.0.

 Versions >= 2.0.0 are compatible with ph-commons >= 6.0.

 This project is licensed under the FreeBSD License.

+#News and noteworthy

+  * 2015-08-19 Version 2.1.0 fixes a problem that implicitly SHA-1 was always used for signing, no matter what you specify.

 #Maven usage
 Add the following to your pom.xml to use this artifact: